suneecat/selenium_test_demo_tu2txt/README.md

 The results of each text extraction algorithm are shown in turn for about 10 seconds before proceeding to the next algorithm.
 Hit "enter" on the keyboard to end the test.

+08/03/2024  Updated code to use webdriver-manager, which finds the needed geckodriver.